4.3. Configuring and testing the stepper motor

 The default motor settings for the Tic T825.

 The different Tic models have different available step modes, current limits, and decay modes.
-The Tic T249 has four special settings for configuring its Active Gain Control (AGC) feature, as described in the Section 6.
+The Tic T249 has additional settings for configuring its Active Gain Control (AGC) feature, and the Tic 36v4 has additional settings that control various driver timing parameters, as described in Section 6.

 Setting the current limit